 1 What are Virtual Water Cooler Tools?

 Simply put, software that supports online water cooler activities are called virtual water cooler tools.

 A water cooler refers to all casual interactions and talks employees have in between tasks.
 Traditionally, these talks are done beside the coffee-maker or the office canteen.
-But with employees staying at their homes, these meetups have been transformed into a virtual water cooler scenario.
+But with employees staying at their homes, these meetups have been transformed into virtual water cooler ideas.
 As a result, tools such as Slack, Trello, Zoom, etc., have become the go-to for such water cooler activities.

 2 Best Virtual Water Cooler Softwares in 2023